 Community Redevelopment Agency

 On September 25, 1980, the City Council made the determination that a blighted area existed in the City, and that there was a need for a redevelopment agency to implement the revitalization of this blighted area.
 Therefore, Resolution 54-80 created the Pensacola Inner City Community Redevelopment Area and Resolution 65-81 reaffirmed it.
 Based on this determination, the City Council declared itself the Community Redevelopment Agency (CRA) pursuant to the provisions of Chapter 163, Part III, Florida Statutes.
 This action, adopted by Resolution No. 55-80 and amended by Resolution 22-10, also outlined the rights, powers, duties, privileges and immunities invested in the City Council acting as the CRA.
 The CRA as an agency exists until dissolved by action of the City Council.
-Downtown Pensacola's redevelopment efforts are guided by the Community Redevelopment Agency is comprised of the eight City Council members and a citizenry determined to revitalize the historic waterfront and inner city neighborhoods.
+Downtown Pensacola's redevelopment efforts are guided by the Community Redevelopment Agency which is comprised of the eight City Council members and a citizenry determined to revitalize the historic waterfront and inner city neighborhoods.

 Within the Pensacola Inner City Community Redevelopment Area, there exists 3 Redevelopment Areas.
 The Urban Core Community Redevelopment Area created and funded by Ordinance 13-84; the Westside Community Redevelopment Area created by Resolution 04-07 and funded by Ordinance 01-08; and the Urban Infill and Redevelopment Area created by Resolution 41-05 and funded by Ordinance 16-05.
 On July 13, 2017, Ordinance 16-05 was amended by Ordinance No. 21-17 to provide for an extension of the Eastside Neighborhood Redevelopment Trust Fund for the maximum term allowable under Chapter 163, Part III, Florida Statutes.